Lu Xun: Family background

 Lu Xun was born in Shaoxing, Zhejiang.
-As was common before the 20th century, Lu used several names.
 His birth name was "Zhou Zhangshou" (周樟壽).
 His courtesy name was "Yushan", which he later changed to "Yucai".
 In 1898, before he went to the Jiangnan Naval Academy, he took the given name "Shuren", which figuratively means "to be an educated man".
-The name "Lu Xun", by which he is most well known internationally, was a pen name chosen upon the initial publishing of his story "Diary of a Madman" in 1918.
+The name "Lu Xun ", by which he is best known, was a pen name chosen upon the initial publishing of his story Diary of a Madman in 1918, with the surname Lu from his mother.

-By the time Lu Xun was born, the Zhou family had been prosperous for centuries, and had become wealthy through landowning, pawnbroking, and by having several family members promoted to government positions.
-His paternal grandfather, Zhou Fuqing, was appointed to the Imperial Hanlin Academy in Beijing, the highest position possible for aspiring civil servants at that time.
+The Zhou family had been prosperous for centuries, and had become wealthy through landowning, pawnbroking, and by having several family members promoted to government positions.
+Lu Xun's paternal grandfather, Zhou Fuqing, was appointed to the Imperial Hanlin Academy in Beijing, the highest position possible for aspiring civil servants at that time.
+By the time Lu Xun was born, however, his family's prosperity had already been declining.

-Zhou's mother was a member of the same landed gentry class as Lu Xun's father, from a slightly smaller town in the countryside (Anqiaotou, Zhejiang; a part of Tongxiang).
-Because formal education was not considered socially appropriate for girls, she had not received any education, but she still taught herself how to read and write.
-The surname Lu was the same as his mother's.